LBPHacker/R316/manual.md

 | 31 to 16 | unused |
 | 15 to 8 | row index |
 | 7 to 0 | column index |

+Note that the resolution of the column and row indices is eightfold compared to the indices of the scrollprint range and cursor registers.